Skip to main content

 Quick Answer

-What is How to Find Your YouTube RPM in YouTube Studio?
+What is Find YouTube RPM in Studio?

-You can find your YouTube RPM in YouTube Studio by going to Analytics, then Revenue, then Content.
+In 2026, you can find your YouTube RPM in YouTube Studio by going to Analytics, then Revenue, then Content.
 The RPM column shows your revenue per thousand views, updated daily for any channel in the YouTube Partner Program.
 According to YouTube Help's documentation, the Revenue tab breaks down RPM by video, geography, audience segment, and time period.
 TubeAnalytics helps you track RPM changes over time beyond Studio's default date range.

 How to Find Your YouTube RPM in YouTube Studio